ufidon/ct/mod2/cfld.md

 ℓ=5
 - x₁x₂x₃x₄x₅ can be factored into all possible two factors
   - (x₁)(x₂x₃x₄x₅), (x₁x₂)(x₃x₄x₅), (x₁x₂x₃)(x₄x₅), (x₁x₂x₃x₄)(x₅)
-  - for each factoring, lookup each string S of the product of the respective lower P sets in the RHS of each product p in G
+  - for each factoring, lookup each string ∈ the product of the respective lower P sets in the RHS of each product p in G
     - add the LHS(p) to P₅(x₁x₂x₃x₄x₅) if S=RHS(p)

 | substring | all producing nonterminals (P₅) |